-Resource Pack Cohort 1: 2017 Programme Evaluation The overarching aim of the evaluation of the programme was to address the extent to which the programme aims, and objectives were met, with reference to Kirkpatrick's2 four levels of evaluation.
+Programme Resource pack Programme Evaluation The overarching aim of the evaluation of the programme was to address the extent to which the programme aims, and objectives were met, with reference to Kirkpatrick's2 four levels of evaluation.
 A combination of quantitative and qualitative data was collected by questionnaires and semi-structured interviews from participants, line managers and the programme steering group.
-Learning Sets, shadowing opportunities and completed a work based QI project.
-They were issued with a resource pack to enable the participants to build a portfolio.
-Programme Resource pack Results Eight nurses completed the programme, The evaluation data indicates the programme was very effective in supporting participants to meet the stated objectives.
+Results Eight nurses completed the programme, The evaluation data indicates the programme was very effective in supporting participants to meet the stated objectives.
 The line managers supported this view and were able to give tangible examples of the impact the programme had at individual, patient, team and organisational level.
 Several of the participants highlighted their role had been enhanced or they had secured a new role whilst undertaking the programme and feel the programme positively influenced this.
-"I now feel confident to review my influencing skills and practice them until they become second nature" Participant Feedback 3 Cohort 1 - Focus Group "She is more confident in clinical decision making and she has demonstrated an ability to challenge behaviour where previously she may not."
-"I am much better at dealing with challenging situations...thinking about difference in the Team and considering other approaches" Participant Feedback 2 Line manager feedback Recommendations It is recommended this programme is delivered again and also consideration given to a similar programme for band 7 Palliative Care CNSs.
+"I now feel confident to review my influencing skills and practice them until they become second nature" Participant Feedback 3

+Cohort 1 - Focus Group "She is more confident in clinical decision making and she has demonstrated an ability to challenge behaviour where previously she may not."
+Line manager feedback "Great insight into quality improvement and practical skills to help me initiate, QI project" Participant Feedback 1 "I am much better at dealing with challenging situations...thinking about difference in the Team and considering other approaches" Participant Feedback 2 Recommendations It is recommended this programme is delivered again and also consideration given to a similar programme for band 7 Palliative Care CNSs.
 The Steering group had secured a Burdett Grant for this project, following on from the success of this pilot funds leftover from the initial pilot have been secured to deliver another Band 6 CNS programme and to develop and deliver a Band 7 CNS over the next 3 years.
 Acknowledgements The participants of Cohort 1 Inspiring Leadership Programme, Hazel M Mackenzie Consulting Individual, Team, Organisation Development, NES Leadership Unit.
 References - 1.
 Scottish Government (2009) Delivering Quality through Leadership.
 NHS Scotland Leadership Development Strategy, NES. - 2.
 Kirkpatrick DL Kirkpatrick JD (1996) Evaluating Training Programmes.
 San Francisco, CA Berrell-Koehler Publisher.